November 14, 2019

-Few moments in global politics are as gripping and pivotal as the run-up to a US election.
-Politics permeates every aspect of life in Washington, DC, but in the week that America goes to the polls the all-consuming fervour hits fever-pitch.
+Few periods in global politics are as gripping and pivotal as the run-up to a US election.
+Politics permeates every aspect of life in Washington DC, but during an election year – like 2020 – the all-consuming fervour hits fever-pitch.

-While getting a pass for a White House tour is sadly no longer an option for visiting Brits (a temporary state of affairs, we hope), there are still plenty of worthwhile ways for the average citizen to immerse themselves in the political process.
-We’ve outlined a few of the most significant sites and tours below…
+While getting a pass for a White House tour is sadly no longer an option for visiting Brits (a temporary state of affairs, we hope), there remain plenty of worthwhile ways for the average citizen to immerse themselves in the political process.
+If you’re planning a politically inspired visit to the nation’s capital next year, we’ve rounded up the most significant sites and guided tours below.

 Although there are a limited number of same-day tour passes available at the Capitol Visitor Centre each day, you must book your United States Capitol tour in advance of your trip to guarantee a space.